InterIntSys/InterIntSys.github.io/content/news/20240722_womeninrecsys2024_award/index.md

 <br>

 The TORS paper [Where are the values?
 A systematic literature review on news recommender systems](/publications/bauer-2024-values) received the Women in RecSys Journal Paper of the Year Award 2024.
-With this, [Christine Bauer](/author/christine-bauer) received this award two times in a row (2023 and 2024).
+With this, {{% mention "christine-bauer" %}} received this award two times in a row (2023 and 2024).

 It will be a pleasure presenting this work in the main program of RecSys 2024 in Bari.